latest planet(s) updated or added: 23 September 2024

 This was the question that turned our world upside down, or as some said: It turned our world finally the healthy way up.

 It was a group of artists who said (without mentioning any of our ongoing wars) that they intended to build the longest breakfast table ever, one which would wind through every country, across every ocean, desert and mountain range without breaking, one that would be built with the help of local artists and craftspeople along the way, and then we would all eat together.
-And we did.
-All at the same time, all at the same table, each of us bringing food, breakfast food (regardless of the time of the day or night) – and we made peace.

-What is a breakfast but a beginning.
-What is a breakfast but the sharing of a meal.
+What is a breakfast but a beginning?
+What is a breakfast but the sharing of a meal?

-What is a breakfast but a time to look ahead and make plans for the day, together.
+What is a breakfast but a time to look ahead and make plans for the day, together?

 Bloody fog in our minds!
 We were so stupid.
 We allowed ourselves to be brainwashed.
 Not just once in a while.
 Not just once a week or once a day.
 No, we allowed ourselves to be brainwashed pretty much constantly.